heshamadeldwedar/hamradio-challenge/README.md

 3. Verify environment variables are properly set
 4. Ensure database connection is established
 5. Check container status: `docker ps`
+6. Run `pnpm install` on backend and `npm install` on frontend with node version 18 and restart the container since its a dev container

 For additional help, contact the development team.